DRymers7/Insulin-Hero-Rebuild/README.md

 ## Acknowledgements
-Give credit here.
-- This project was inspired by my capstone at Tech Elevator.
+This project was inspired by my capstone at Tech Elevator.
 A sincere thank you to all of the mentors, colleagues, friends and family that have helped me along my software development journey to date.
 <!-- This project was based on [this tutorial](https://www.example.com). -->